 What general ongoing regulatory and compliance requirements will I need to satisfy?
 Do these obligations apply to my firm?
-ARTs EMTs Compliance obligation Description Credit institution Authorized ART issuer EMI or credit institution Significant cryptoassets Additional obligations apply for issuers of significant ARTs and EMTs.
-Issuers of significant ARTs must: adopt a remuneration policy; ensure that the significant ARTs can be held in custody by different CASPs on a fair, reasonable and non- discriminatory basis; adopt a liquidity management policy and conduct regular liquidity stress testing; and satisfy higher own funds threshold criteria.
-Issuers of significant ARTs must: adopt a remuneration policy; ensure that the significant ARTs can be held in custody by different CASPs on a fair, reasonable and non- discriminatory basis; adopt a liquidity management policy and conduct regular liquidity stress testing; and satisfy higher own funds threshold criteria.
-Instead of complying with the relevant safeguarding requirements in EMD2, issuers significant EMTs must: adopt a remuneration policy ensure that the significant ARTs can be held in custody different CASPs on a fair, reasonable and non- discriminatory basis; adopt a liquidity management policy and conduct regular liquidity stress testing; and comply with MiCAR reserve asset requirements Further, instead of the relevant own funds requirements in EMD2, the following requirements will apply: own funds must consist of t Common Equity Tier 1 items and instruments referred to the CRR after deductions petthe CRR; the issuer must conduct regular stress testing; and Member States may require the issuer to hold increased own funds on an assessment of higher risk or on the basis of stress testing results.
-Market abuse MiCAR establishes a bespoke market abuse regime for cryptoassets, drawing on concepts in MAR, and prohibits insider dealing, unlawfu disclosure of inside information and market manipulation.
-YES YES nplying with afeguarding in EMD2, issuers of ITs must:
+ARTs EMTs Other cryptoassets Compliance obligation Description Credit institution Authorized ART issuer EMI or credit institution Issuer of other cryptoassets Significant cryptoassets Additional obligations apply for issuers of significant ARTs and EMTs.
+Issuers of significant ARTs must: adopt a remuneration policy; ensure that the significant ARTs can be held in custody by different CASPs on a fair, reasonable and non-discriminatory basis; adopt a liquidity management policy and conduct regular liquidity stress testing; and satisfy higher own funds threshold criteria.
+Issuers of significant ARTs must: adopt a remuneration policy; ensure that the significant ARTs can be held in custody by different CASPs on a fair, reasonable and non-discriminatory basis; adopt a liquidity management policy and conduct regular liquidity stress testing; and satisfy higher own funds threshold criteria.
+Instead of complying with the relevant safeguarding requirements in EMD2, issuers of significant EMTs must: - adopt a remuneration policy; - ensure that the significant ARTs can be held in custody by different CASPs on a fair, reasonable and non-discriminatory basis; - adopt a liquidity management policy and conduct regular liquidity stress testing; and - comply with MiCAR reserve of asset requirements Further, instead of the relevant own funds requirements in EMD2, the following requirements will apply: - own funds must consist of the Common Equity Tier 1 items and instruments referred to in the CRR after deductions per the CRR; - the issuer must conduct regular stress testing; and - Member States may require the issuer to hold increased own funds on an assessment of higher risk or on the basis of stress testing results.
+NO X Market abuse MiCAR establishes a bespoke market abuse regime for cryptoassets, drawing on concepts in MAR, and prohibits insider dealing, unlawful disclosure of inside information and market manipulation.
+YES√ YES√ YES√